-Pearl Therapeutics, Inc. has licensed and developed a particle engineering technology that utilizes porous particles for pulmonary drug delivery via metered dose inhalers (MDI).
-This technology is based on spray-dried porous particles comprised of distearoylphophatidylcholine (DSPC) and calcium chloride (CaCl2) that are cosuspended with crystalline active drug substances and formulated into suspension-based hydrofluoroalkane (HFA) MDIs.
-In vitro and in vivo testing suggests that the Pearl Therapeutics formulations will provide highly efficient, reproducible administration of therapeutics from MDIs in a wide dosing range (Hirst, 2002; Dellamary, 2000).
+Pearl Therapeutics, Inc. has licensed and developed a particle engineering technology that utilizes porous particles for pulmonary drug delivery via metered dose inhalers.
+This technology is based on spray-dried porous particles comprised of distearoylphophatidylcholine (DSPC) and CaCl2 that are cosuspended with crystalline active drug substances and formulated into suspension-based hydrofluoroalkane (HFA) metered dose inhalers (MDIs).
+In vitro and in vivo testing suggests that the Pearl Therapeutics from MDIs in a wide dosing range (Hirst, 2002; Dellamary, 2000).
+Pearl Therapeutics is developing a broad range of MDI-based inhalation products using its porous particle technology platform.